aldo-gutierrez/bitmasksorter/README.md

 In summary RadixBitSorterInt is faster than SkaSort when the mask has 30 bits or lower, m<=30, r<=2^30, with 31, 32 bits it could be slower, of similar performance or faster (faster when using a digit/word of 9 bits or larger when detected a modern processor)

-RadixByteSorterInt with calculateBitMaskOptimization=false looks similar in performance than SkaSort

 ## TODO